inconspicuoususername/airline-bi/README.md

-# Business Intelligence ETL Project
+# Airline Business Intelligence Project

-This project implements a complete ETL (Extract, Transform, Load) pipeline for a business intelligence system.
-It demonstrates the process of extracting data from multiple sources (relational database and CSV files), transforming it into a data warehouse, and creating star schemas for analytical purposes.
-The project uses Prefect for workflow orchestration and Metabase for data visualization.
+This project implements a complete ETL (Extract, Transform, Load) pipeline for an airline's business intelligence system.
+It demonstrates the process of extracting data from multiple sources (airline's operational database and CSV files), transforming it into a data warehouse, and creating star schemas for analytical purposes.

 ## Table of Contents
 - [Project Overview](#project-overview)